simonneutert/ka-ching-backend/public/docs/api/v1/Readme.md

 $ npx http-server
 ```

-alternatively, use any other web server to serve the files in this directory.
+Alternatively, use any other web server to serve the files in this directory.

 Then open your browser to http://localhost:8080 (or whatever port your web server is running on).